smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Temporary Table

 The syntax for creating temporary tables is different for each database system.
-These examples work in `SQL SERVER`.
+These examples work in `SQL Server`.

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.

 *  In SQL Server you can use a single octothorpe (#) for a session temporary table, and two octothorpes (##) for a global session table.
 *  Session temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
 *  Global temporary tables are available to every user's session.
-*  You can place the same constraints, except for foreign key constraints, on a temp table as you can on a permanent table.
+*  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is also allowed on temporary tables.
 *  Temporary tables reside in tempdb and you cannot see its meta data in the information schema.